It’s a night I’ll never forget.

 But hold on, not really — A message is waiting for me at the front desk.

-10 minutes later I’m karaoke’ing Backstreet Boys with BX, my college friend (sitting on the left in the photos below), and Erin (sitting next to me in the photos below), a fellow American friend I met at my hostel only yesterday.
+10 minutes later I’m karaoke’ing Backstreet Boys with BX, my college friend (sitting on the left in the photos below), and Erin (sitting next to me in the photos below), a fellow American I met at my hostel only yesterday.
 Afterwards it’s once again back to Arab St. where Erin and I enjoy mint-rose shisha on the sidewalk.
 When the shisha café closes at 4:30am, the two of us are not deterred.
 We continue the night gallivanting around a city that isn’t used to seeing such yellow + white American diversity (and we proudly wear it on our sleeves, holding hands, dancing the dawn away on as if a scene had been stolen from Lost in Translation).

 We laugh.
 We dance.
 For a night, we make Singapore ours.